CLAW logo

 How do I enroll in the CLAW Institute?

 To enroll in the CLAW Institute, you will need to apply.
 The application process will begin at the end of each preceding semester.
-For example, applications will open in November to be considered for the Spring semester.
 To apply, complete an application in its entirety and include your department chair’s signature.
 There will be a limited number of seats each semester.
 Applicants will be notified at the end of the preceding semester of their acceptance and enrollment.